seita-f/DRF-Grading-Board/README.md

 Then, go to http://127.0.0.1:8000/api/docs#/

 1. Create User
-    1. Open /api/user/create and click on the "Try it out" button.
+    1. Open `POST /api/user/create` and click on the "Try it out" button.
     2. Fill in the required account information in the provided fields.
     3. Click the "Execute" button to submit the request and create a new user.
 ![Screen Shot 2023-12-30 at 17 43 37](https://github.com/seita-f/Grading-Board-DRF-React/assets/128184233/4a7f6f3f-cb6d-4e0d-8383-20a3de06d604)

 2. Token Auth
-    1. Open POST api/user/token and fill in the required account information
+    1. Open `POST api/user/token` and fill in the required account information
     2. Copy the provided token
    ![Screen Shot 2023-12-30 at 17 50 47](https://github.com/seita-f/Grading-Board-DRF-React/assets/128184233/605fa237-2946-4ff2-9717-aa0e0c2e80a3)
    ![Screen Shot 2023-12-30 at 17 51 00](https://github.com/seita-f/Grading-Board-DRF-React/assets/128184233/879683d3-db07-4e82-a14e-89909d121373)